xbeat/Machine-Learning/README.md

 Introduction to Computational Graphs in Machine Learning

 Computational graphs are powerful tools for representing and optimizing complex mathematical operations in machine learning.
 They form the backbone of modern deep learning frameworks, allowing efficient computation and automatic differentiation.
 In this presentation, we'll explore the concept of computational graphs and their implementation using Python.

+## Understanding Neural Network Math with Python

+Neural Network Fundamentals

+In artificial neural networks, neurons are the basic computational units that process input signals through weighted connections.
+Each neuron receives multiple inputs, applies weights, adds a bias term, and processes the result through an activation function to produce an output signal.

 ## Practical Limitations of KMeans Clustering